swiftlang/swift-evolution/proposals/operator-precedence.md

 ```

 Built-ins `&` (as a prefix operator), `->`, `?`, and `!` (as a postfix operator) are explicitly excluded
 from possible Swift operators.
-Only `->` is infix, but it is applied to types, and also will not logically have a precedence group.
+Only `->` is infix, but it is applied to types, and would not have a precedence group.
-These exceptions can be reviewed as a future direction.

 ### Grammar